avine/formation-angular-base/doc/course/public/09_pipes.md

 - Angular always re-evaluate "impure" pipe, even if its input value **reference** has not changed
   - Should be used for input value such as `Array` or `Object` that may be mutated over time

-Example: because Angular's `JsonPipe` is defined as `impure`, after clicking on the button, the mutated object will be properly displayed in the UI.
+Example: because Angular's `JsonPipe` is defined as `impure`, after clicking on the button, the mutated object will be properly displayed in the UI

 ```ts
 import { Component } from '@angular/core';